Cultivating Resilience

 The body conserves energy making one feel tired, heavy, sluggish, in a fog, disconnected from their bodies, numb, depressed and without any hope.
 They may avoid people, wall themselves off, withdraw from their social networks and lose all interest in any activities that were once engaging and enjoyable.
 The color here, continuing with the metaphor, turns from red to blue to symbolize being frozen or shutdown.
 This can be a very scary place to some people, and like home to others.

 Let me introduce and transpose a model proposed by neuroscientist, Daniel Siegel, called The Window of Tolerance.
-A zone marked by the range of activation or arousal we can effectively or best live in.
+A zone marked by the range of activation or arousal we can effectively or best live in (also known as Zone of Optimal Arousal).

 A healthy or optimal nervous system can tolerate fair amounts of sympathetic arousal and will come back to parasympathetic rest and repair with ease and grace (SES).
 Vacillating like a wave up and down, and up and down, in flow, without getting stuck in one state.